michael-sapriio/Electoral-Roll/README.md

 Python: Extracting content from PDF file to Microsoft Excel
 ---
+Description
+---
+This simple python code will iterate through a folder/directory containing electoral rolls (Voter Lists) in PDF format, extract contents from it, apply regular expressions and dump the clean text (Structured attributes) into Microsoft Excel.
+The code will create intermediate ```.txt``` files before applying the ```regex```, and delete them on completion.
+It will also create an ```.xlsx``` file as an output.
+Each row in the output file corresponds to the information (House Number, Name, Father's/Husband's name, Age) of a voter.

+Execution Steps
+---
 I'm assuming you already have `numpy` and `pandas` installed

 Following are the steps to run the code: